How to Buy a HUD Home

 Buying a HUD Home

-You can lose the earnest money deposit you submitted with the offer if your bid is accepted and you don't close on the house.
-Ask your agent about this possibility before signing the offer.
+You can lose the earnest money deposit you submitted with the offer if your bid is accepted and you don't close on the house, so ask your agent about this possibility before signing the offer.

-Home inspections are recommended for any home purchase and particularly for foreclosures.
+Home inspections are recommended for any home purchase, but especially foreclosures.
 You should have a HUD foreclosure inspected for your own peace of mind even before making an offer.
-It will help you to determine a bidding price, especially if repairs are required.
-It can tell you if this home is really something you want to get involved with.
+It will help you to determine a bidding price, especially if repairs are required, and it can tell you if this home is really something you want to get involved with.

-Homes built before 1978 might contain lead-based paint so you might want to learn more about lead paint hazards before making an offer.
+Homes built before 1978 might contain lead-based paint, so learn more about lead paint hazards before making an offer.
 Other items to consider are asbestos content, buried storage tanks, and similar environmental hazards.